ng-docs/angular-cn/aio/content/guide/router-tutorial-toh.md

 Each routing module augments the route configuration in the order of import.
 If you listed `AppRoutingModule` first, the wildcard route would be registered *before* the hero routes.
-The wildcard route &mdash;which matches *every* URL&mdash; would intercept the attempt to navigate to a hero route.
+The wildcard route —which matches *every* URL— would intercept the attempt to navigate to a hero route.

 <div class="alert is-helpful">